aslepyan/arielslepyan.me/index.md

 </p>

 <p style="font-size: 18px; color: black;">
-My family is of Russian and Jewish origin, and Russian is my first language (*although today I am more comfortable in english*).
+I am Russian and Jewish, and Russian is my first language (*although today I am more comfortable in english*).
-For fun I enjoy playing basketball, and I love going skiing during the winters.
+For fun I enjoy playing basketball, and I love going skiing.
 I am also an amateur guitar player and photographer.
 </p>